FME Version

 Introduction

-Feature Type mapping is the act of mapping one or more reader feature types to one or more writer feature types.
-It’s similar to attribute mapping, except that it deals with FME Feature Types - layers or tables with their own schema - rather than attributes within a schema.
+Feature type mapping maps one or more reader feature types to one or more writer feature types.
+It’s similar to attribute mapping, except it deals with FME Feature Types - layers or tables with their schema, rather than attributes within a schema.

-Feature Types generally represent layers, files, feature classes, or tables depending on the source data and FME reader parameters.
+Feature types generally represent layers, files, feature classes, or tables, depending on the source data and FME reader parameters.
 In the example below, two distinct sewer feature types (defined as ‘feature classes’ within ESRI’s Geodatabase structure) are merged into one outgoing generic sewer feature type simply by connecting the two reader feature types to one writer feature type.
-The same is done for two water system feature types.
+The same is done for the two water system feature types.

 Step-by-step Instructions

-In the image above, multiple sets of Sewer and Water data are combined into two tables in a single dataset.
-In order to map these features with a SchemaMapper, use a simple lookup table to define the inbound and outbound relationships.
-This type of lookup table can be created in an Excel spreadsheet or in a text editor of your choice.
+In the image above, multiple Sewer and Water data sets are combined into two tables in a single dataset.
+To map these features with a SchemaMapper, use a simple lookup table to define the inbound and outbound relationships.
+This type of lookup table can be created in an Excel spreadsheet or a text editor of your choice.

 1 SourceFeatureType,DestinationFeatureType 2 Sewers_Sanitary,Sewer 3 Sewers_Storm,Sewer 4 water_distribution_mains,Water 5 water_transmission_mains,Water